rifaterdemsahin/Putty/Journey/roadmapLocal.md

+# Roadmap

-Here’s a mermaid chart outlining a high-level flow for implementing a Terraform configuration to set up an AWS server with SSH, then using PuTTY for file transfer and test automation:
+- Mermaid chart outlining a high-level flow for implementing a Terraform configuration to set up an AWS server with SSH, then using PuTTY for file transfer and test automation:

 ```mermaid
 graph TD